dotnet/csharplang/proposals/required-members.md

 A type with a parameterless constructor that advertises a _contract_ is not allowed to be substituted for a type parameter constrained to `new()`, as there is no way for the generic instantiation to ensure that the requirements are satisfied.

-### Overriding, Hiding, and Inheriting
+### Accessibility

 It is an error to mark a member required if the member is less accessible than the member's containing type.
+If the member is a field, it cannot be marked `readonly`.
+If the member is a property, it must have a setter or initer that is at least as accessible as the least accessible constructor of the member's containing type not marked with `SetsRequiredMembersAttribute`.
 This means the following cases are not allowed:

 ```cs
 interface I